 Speaking to Real Estate Agents is also a great way of finding a place fast once you know the area you want to live in.
 “Letting Agents” can help you find a London rental property and assist you with the application process.
 They can also provide you with information on available properties that meet your preferences and budget and if you give them your contact details, they should be able to contact you as soon as the right property becomes available.

 So, you’ve found a place you love and you’re ready to sign the lease… But the landlord is asking you for a trillion documents!
-And if you don’t provide them all within 48 hours, you risk losing the Flat to another tenant.
+And if you don’t provide them all within 48 hours, you risk losing the apartment to another tenant.
 What do you do?

 It’s normal for Real Estate agents and landlords to run checks on you before signing a rental agreement, to make sure the house is left in safe hands and that you’re able to afford the monthly rent.
 They will also ask you for documents which are required as per UK law.
 Although the list may slightly vary depending on the type of property, area and landlord who owns the house, these are the most common documents you need to rent:

 In addition to the above, the Estate Agents/Landlords will run a background check on you and will ask for a security deposit once you sign the lease.
 This security Deposit can only be up to 5 weeks’ worth of rent if the annual rent is above £50,000, and up to 5 weeks if the annual rent is below £50,000.
+You can learn more about your rights as a tenant in the UK’s Government Website.

 Unfortunately, because there are a lot of people looking to rent in London, the market is very competitive, which leads to many people falling for Scams when it comes to renting.
 We have written an article about the 15 most common Scams when Renting in London, so make sure to give it a read before you make any payments to a Landlord or Estate Agent.